 Add a New Coat of Paint

 Is your living space feeling stale?
 Nothing recharges a room like a fresh coat of paint.
 “Paint is one of my favorite ways to refresh any room in your home as it’s easy, affordable, and totally transformative,” explains Lowe’s Trend Strategy Manager, Caroline Harmon.
 “Whether you want your space to feel more spacious, a bit brighter, or even more soothing, a new paint color can do the trick.”
-According to Harmon, kitchens in particular are undergoing a colorful revolution, so consider painting your cabinets to make a bold statement in 2020.
+According to Harmon, kitchens in particular are undergoing a colorful revolution, so consider painting your cabinets to make a bold statement.
 “If you’re someone who gravitates toward more neutral aesthetics, look for Mother Nature-inspired tones like rich ochres and dusty blue-greens,” she suggests.

 ...Or Some Ceiling Treatments